The Major League Baseball Swing (Rotational Hitting)

 Chipper Jones Coil Move

-Pick one of the three methods, then do the following as you shift your weight forward:
+Pick one of the two stride methods, then do the following as you shift your weight forward:

-• Take a slight inward turn (coil) as you move forward.
+Coil in - take a strong inward turn as you move forward.

-• Hands go back to a spot 'near' the shoulder
+• Hands go back (see Note 2 below) to a spot 'near' the shoulder

-- if the hands are too far in front of, or behind, the shoulder, you get "front arm bar"
+- don't take the hands too far in front of (optional), or behind (requirement), the shoulder

 • Back elbow goes "up" and back.